RSGInc/NetworkWrangler/Local Machine Instructions.md

 Questions can be directed to Andrew Rohne at RSG (andrew.rohne (at) rsginc.com).
 9/20/2023.

+---
+Note: This is still being written!
+---

 # Setting Up Cube

 The computer's path needs to include the path to Cube Voyager to use an executable there.
 Follow [these instructions](https://www.computerhope.com/issues/ch000549.htm) for your OS version, add C:\Program Files\Citilabs\CubeVoyager to the path.